Cosmian/cloudproof_java/README.md

 Check the main pages of the respective projects to build the native librairies appropriate for your systems.
 The [test directory](./src/test/resources/linux-x86-64/) provides pre-built libraries for Linux GLIBC 2.17.
 These librairies should run fine on a system with a more recent GLIBC version.

-This table shows the minimum versions correspondances between the various components
+This table shows the minimum versions correspondences between the various components

 KMS Server | Java Lib  | abe_gpsw lib | CoverCrypt lib
 -----------|-----------|--------------|---------------